fexga/easht/README.md

 ![stepmodel](docs/stepmodel.png)

 EASHT is composed of the following components:
-- Kepler: responsible for measuring energy consumption in the Kubernetes cluster
+- Kepler: responsible for measuring energy consumption in a Kubernetes cluster
 - cAdvisor: records network traffic
 - Prometheus: scrapes collected metrics from Kepler and cAdvisor
 - Experiment Runner: wraps HPO experiments into the aforementioned step model
 - Metric Collector: queries metrics from Prometheus and calculates sustainability related metrics
 - Configuration file: defines a set of relevant parameters to configure distributed HPO

-After a successful experiment, EASHT produces two files:
+After a successful experiment, EASHT produces 2 files:
 - a structured result file, containing calculated metrics for each phase of the step model and the overall process
 - a Prometheus snapshot for validating the produced metrics of EASHT